• Skip to primary navigation

 • 4 cloves of garlic minced

-• 1 med size white onion diced
+• 1 medium size white onion diced

 • 6 pcs soy meat protein pending on your choice of soy meat, you may need to soak it in hot water for 5 minutes